 Nominations and Election of the Board of Directors

-The business and property of the Association shall be managed by a seven member Board of Directors who shall be elected by a majority vote at the annual members meeting.
-The Board shall serve a suggested staggered two-year terms with four Director’s terms expiring one year and three Directors’ terms expiring the next year.
+The business and property of the Association shall be managed by a seven-member Board of Directors who shall be elected by a majority vote at the annual members meeting.
+If a board member chooses to serve again, they are welcome to if they are meeting the duties of the job.
+If another member would like to be considered for the same position, then a vote will be held for that position.

-Nominations to fill vacant or expired Director’s positions may be made by notifying the President at least 10 days prior to the meeting or by making the nominations at the annual meeting.
+Nominations to fill vacant positions may be made by notifying the President before the meeting vote.

 Board Vacancies

-In case of a vacancy or resignation on the Board of Directors, the remaining Board may fill the vacancy by a majority vote.
-The member accepting the appointments shall serve the remainder of the unexpired term.
+In case of a vacancy or resignation on the Board of Directors after the annual meeting, the remaining Board may fill the vacancy by a majority vote.
+The member accepting the appointment shall serve the remainder of the unexpired term.
 The interim Director may run for full appointment at the following February member meeting.

 Meeting of Directors